Generating realistic global precipitation fields from modelled atmospheric circulation: Results

 \subsection{Reproducing extreme events}

-To assess whether our diffusion model (DM) can adequately reproduce present-day climate extremes and adapt to unobserved future conditions, we compare the R95p extreme precipitation index across historical and projected climates under SSP3‐7.0 (Fig.~\ref*{fig:r95p_dif}).

-We compute the annual total precipitation from days exceeding the 95th percentile (R95p index) to compare historical extreme precipitation of ERA5 and (Fig. \ref{fig:r95p_clima}A - Fig. \ref{fig:r95p_clima}D) our UNet regression model, GFDL and our DM.
+To assess whether our diffusion model (DM) can adequately reproduce present-day climate extremes and adapt to unobserved future conditions, we compare the R95p extreme precipitation index across historical and projected climates under SSP3‐7.0 (Fig.~\ref{fig:r95p_dif}).
+The R95p index is computed as the annual total precipitation from days exceeding the 95th percentile.
+We use this index to compare historical extreme precipitation of ERA5, our UNet regression model, GFDL and our DM (Fig. \ref*{fig:r95p_clima}A - Fig. \ref*{fig:r95p_clima}D).

-During the historical period (1980–2005), GFDL exhibits pronounced biases in the mid-latitudes and tropics, including a double ITCZ bias, leading to an overestimation of extreme rainfall around the equator (Fig.~\ref*{fig:r95p_dif}B).
+During the historical period (1980–2005), GFDL exhibits pronounced biases in the mid-latitudes and tropics, including a double ITCZ bias, leading to an overestimation of extreme rainfall around the equator (Fig.~\ref{fig:r95p_dif}A).
 Our ML models follow ERA5 closely, exhibiting smaller deviations in both spatial extent and magnitude.
 The DM in particular reduces the wet bias of GFDL effectively, and is more closely aligned with ERA5.
 The reference period for the computation is 1980–2020.
+To verify the robustness of these findings for rarer extremes, we also evaluated the R99.9p index (Fig. \ref*{fig:r99_difference}).
+The results confirm that the DM maintains its skill for higher percentiles, also effectively correcting the tropical wet biases of the input while capturing the signal of future intensification.